NovaGeeklord02/Selenium-Automation/README.md

 A robust test automation framework built with Python, Selenium WebDriver, and pytest for testing web applications.
 This framework follows the Page Object Model (POM) design pattern and includes features like logging, reporting, and data-driven testing.

-# Code in master branch
+# Code is in master branch

 ## Features